hgouraud/geneweb/plugins_new/places/README.md

 WARNING: this plugin is strongly dependent on the syntax you have used to record places and how systematic you have been in this effort.

+WARNING: the search function is not as general as should be.
+It does not find a city if the country or region where the city is not specified: Haguenau, Bas-Rhin.
+This should be improved indeed.

 ## Copyright

 Plugin written by H Gouraud